 Island in the Clouds: Is Mount Roraima Really A ‘Lost World’ Where Dinosaurs May Still Exist?

-Deep within the rainforests of Venezuela, a series of plateaus arise more than 9000 feet (2743 meters) above sea level and rise up 1310 feet (400 m) from the surrounding terrain like table tops.
+Deep within the rainforests of Venezuela, a series of plateaus sit more than 9000 feet (2743 meters) above sea level and rise up 1310 feet (400 m) from the surrounding terrain like table tops.
 From above, they look like islands in the sky.
 These are the tepuis (a Pemón Indian word for mountain), the most famous of which is called Mount Roraima.
 The tepuis are so unique in their geography that thousands of plant species exist nowhere else on the planet except on these plateaus.
 The mystical mountains fascinated explorers and writers for centuries, most notably Sir Arthur Conan Doyle who described an ascent of Mount Roraima in his 1912 novel The Lost World .
 In Doyle’s novel, a group of explorers found that dinosaurs and other extinct creatures were still alive and well on the remote plateaus.
 Some people today still believe this to be a real possibility.